 Single dose dexamethasone by Alli Boyd at RebelEM.

-Over my lifetime I must have spent hours just waiting for children to provide urine samples.
-And just when you think it is going to happen the dad (and it is always the dad) blinks or turns away and misses the opportunity whilst the child misses the pot.
-Non-invasive methods of bladder stimulation have been suggested before but Kaufman et al. have taken a real world problem and turned it to their advantage.
+Over my lifetime, I must have spent hours just waiting for children to provide urine samples.
+And when you think it will happen, the dad (and it is always the dad) blinks or turns away and misses the opportunity, whilst the child misses the pot.
+Non-invasive methods of bladder stimulation have been suggested before, but Kaufman et al. have taken a real-world problem and turned it to their advantage.

 What is the technique?